chef/chef-web-docs/chef_master/source/berkshelf.rst

 It is possible to configure which engine to use for the `solve <https://github.com/berkshelf/solve>`__ dependency resolution system.

 By default, the solver selection depends on your environment.
-When the ``dep_selector`` gem is installed, as in the case of ChefDK, the ``gecode`` solver is used.
+When the ``dep_selector`` gem is installed, as in the case of Chef Workstation, the ``gecode`` solver is used.
 Otherwise, the ``ruby`` solver is utilized by default.

 The ``gecode`` solver matches the engine used by the Chef Infra Server, so will more closely reflect the behavior of the Chef Infra Server in selecting cookbooks: